imgix/prometheus-am-executor/examples/README.md

 a machine based on a alert while making sure enough instances are in service all the time.

-Where in general errors are best exposed as a counter, in this specific case it's simpler to use a gauge since we can set that back to 0 after the reboot.

-Let assume the metric `host_require_reboot` should trigger a reboot if set 1.
-To make sure enough instances are in service all the time, the only reboot should only get triggered if at least 80% of all instances are reachable in the load balancer.
+Let assume the counter `app_errors_unrecoverable_total` should trigger a reboot if increased by 1.
+To make sure enough instances are in service all the time, the reboot should only get triggered if at least 80% of all instances are reachable in the load balancer.
 A alerting expression would look like this:

 ```
 ALERT RebootMachine IF
-	host_require_reboot == 1 AND
+	increase(app_errors_unrecoverable_total[15m]) > 0 AND
 	avg by(backend) (haproxy_server_up{backend="app"}) > 0.8
 ```

-This will trigger an alert `RebootMachine` if `host_require_reboot` equals 1 and there are at least 80% of all servers for backend `app` up.
+This will trigger an alert `RebootMachine` if `app_errors_unrecoverable_total` increased in the last 15 minutes and there are at least 80% of all servers for backend `app` up.

 Now the alert needs to get routed to prometheus-am-executor like in this [alertmanager config](alertmanager.conf) example.